Head girl and head boy

-Head boy and head girl are student leadership roles in schools, representing the school's entire student body.
+The two Senior Prefects, individually called Head Boy (for the male), and Head Girl (for the female) are students who carry leadership roles and are responsible for representing the school's entire student body.
+Although mostly out of use, in some schools, especially when there is only one of them, they are referred to The Senior Prefect (or SP for short).
 They are normally the most senior prefects in the school.
-The terms are commonly used in the British education system as well as in schools throughout the Commonwealth.
-Some schools use alternative titles such as school captain.
+The terms are commonly used in the British education system as well as in schools throughout some Commonwealth countries, e.g. Nigeria and South Africa.
+Some schools use alternative, gender-neutral titles such as school captain, head pupil/student, head of school, or they adopt the American title of student body president.

 Head boys and head girls are usually responsible for representing the school at events, and will make public speeches.
 They also serve as a role model for students, and may share pupils' ideas with the school's leadership.
 They may also be expected to lead fellow prefects in their duties.
-Deputy head boys and girls may also be appointed.
-Some schools in the UK no longer use the titles of head boy and head girl, and now have a role of "head pupil".
+In most cases, a deputy head boy and girl will be appointed to assist and deputise the head boy and girl.
+They may have to do charity events, speak in assemblies, help out in parents evenings, and open days.